-- 1. Describe a variety of forms of energy (i.e. heat, chemical, light) and the changes that occur in objects when they interact with those forms of energy. - a. introduce that energy exists in various forms: heat, electric, sound, chemical, mechanical, light - b. understand that energy and matter interact: water is evaporated by the sun's heat; a bulb is lighted by means of electrical current; a musical instrument is played to produce sound; dark colors may absorb light, light colors may reflect light - c. introduce that heat can be released in many ways, for example, by burning, rubbing (friction), or combining one substance with another - d. extend the understanding that interactions with forms of energy can be either helpful or harmful - 2.
-Observe the way one form of energy can be transferred into another form of energy present in common situations (i.e. mechanical to heat energy, mechanical to electric energy, chemical to heat energy). - a. introduce that everyday events involve one form of energy being changed into another - animals convert food to heat and motion - the sun's energy warms the air and water - 3.
-Describe the effects of common forces (pushes and pull) of objects, such as those caused by gravity, magnetism, and mechanical forces. - a. understand the position of an object can be described by locating it relative to another object or the background (i.e. on top of, next to, over, under, etc.) - b. introduce the position or direction of motion of an object can be changed by pushing or pulling - c. introduce the force of gravity pulls objects toward the center of the earth - d. introduce that the amount of change in the motion of an object is affected by friction
+- 4.1 Describe a variety of forms of energy (e.g., heat, chemical, light) and the changes that occur in objects when they interact with those forms of energy. - a.
+Energy exists in various forms: heat, electric, sound, chemical, mechanical, light - b.
+Energy can be transferred from one place to another. - c.
+Some materials transfer energy better than others (heat and electricity). - d.
+Understand energy and matter interact: water is evaporated by the Sun's heat; a bulb is lighted by means of electrical current; a musical instrument is played to produce sound; dark colors may absorb light, light colors may reflect light. - e.
+Understand electricity travels in a closed circuit. - f.
+Introduce heat can be released in many ways, for example, by burning, rubbing (friction), or combining one substance with another. - 4.2 Observe the way one form of energy can be transferred into another form of energy present in common situations (e.g., mechanical to electrical energy, chemical to heat energy). - a.
+Understand every day events involve one form of energy being changed to another. - Animals convert food to heat and motion - The Sun's energy warms the air and water - b.
+Humans utilize interactions between matter and energy - Understand chemical to electrical, light, and heat: battery and bulb - Introduce electrical to sound (eg., doorbell buzzer) - Introduce mechanical to sound (eg., musical instruments, clapping)